nxy7/dotfiles/README.md

 - nix: for home configuration
 - nixos: if you want to use my whole system configuration

-## Projects used in my config
-- Hyprland
-- ags

 ## System configuration
-I'm using flakified system configuration with 2 channels enabled: 22-11 and 23-05.
-22-11 is meant for most packages and for bleeding edge ones I'm using 23-05 (right now I'm using it for 6.3 zen kernel and updated nvidia drivers).

 To use my config run:
 ```bash